Who We Are

 If you submit a Gift Aid declaration, we collect the donor information required to support that declaration, including your name and home address.
 We retain Gift Aid records as required for charity and tax compliance.

 We keep personal data only as long as necessary for operational, legal, financial, and safeguarding purposes.
 Data is periodically reviewed and removed or anonymized when no longer required.
+Some records, such as finance, Gift Aid, safeguarding, and audit records, may need to be retained for legal or accountability reasons even if other contact or profile information is corrected, restricted, archived, or anonymized.

 Subject to applicable law, you may request to: